microsoftgraph/powershell-intune-samples/DeviceConfiguration/Readme.md

 #### Add-DeviceManagementScriptAssignment Function
 This function is used to assign a device management script to an AAD Group.
 This function has two required parameters.

-+ ScriptId - The policy ID defined in the Intune Service
++ ScriptId - The script ID defined in the Intune Service
 + TargetGroupId - The AAD Group ID where the policy should be assigned

 ```PowerShell